8 design top tips and 8 mistakes to avoid

 This advert is trying to do too much at once.

-What is the main intention for the advert you’re working on?
+What is the main aim of the advert you’re working on?
 Once you’ve decided, stick to it.
-One clear primary message with one clear action.

 It can be as simple as “Look, a book - buy it.”

-If you need to add a second message, make sure it compliments the first and adds value.
+If you need to add a second message, make sure that it complements the first and adds value.

 Keep the copy focused.

-Make sure that your book title is clear and informs the reader who the author is.
-Maybe you want to add a link to your author or book website too.
+Make sure that your book title is clear and inform the reader who the author is.
+Maybe you want to add a link to your author or book website to provide a secondary action or prompt a direct purchase.

-Further information that you could include is your quotes, reviews, and descriptions.
+Further information you could include that would support your aim for viewers to “look at this book” is your quotes, reviews, and descriptions.
 But these need to be short.

 If your book has already had a great review, edit it down to the best parts.